Frequently Asked Questions

 What is an SRFI?

-In December 2014 Government published the National Policy for National Networks (NPS).
+In March 2024 Government published an updated National Networks National Policy Statement (referred to as the NPS).
 The NPS sets the national vision and policy for the future development of nationally significant infrastructure projects (NSIPs) on the national road and rail networks.
 It is explicitly intended to provide guidance for promoters of nationally significant infrastructure projects and forms the basis for the examination of NSIP projects and decisions by the Secretary of State.

 The NPS makes explicit references to SRFIs and their role in facilitating the movement of freight from road to rail which is seen as central to Government’s vision for transport.